 Although leveraged investing is, by nature, a riskier play, you can temper the downside by keeping a few basic principles in mind.

-“If you’re going to do this, make sure the loan-to-asset value is quite low,” advises Laura Wallace, VP and portfolio manager with Scotia Private Client Group.
-“That gives [clients] the option of just paying the loan off if interest rates go up sharply.”
-She suggests no more than 30% of an investment should take the form of a loan.
+Don’t over-leverage yourself: “If you’re going to do this, make sure the loan-to-asset value is quite low,” advises Laura Wallace, VP and portfolio manager with Scotia Private Client Group.
+“That gives you the option of just paying the loan off if interest rates go up sharply.”
+She suggests no more than 30% of your investment should take the form of a loan.
 “So if you’ve got a $100 investment, you could get a $30 loan,” she explains.

 Diversification is key